JonPSmith/MvcUsingBower/README.md

 *Full information on how to setup and use BundlerForBower is available in the [ReadMe file](https://github.com/JonPSmith/MvcUsingBower/blob/master/B4BCore/README.md) in the [B4BCore project](https://github.com/JonPSmith/MvcUsingBower/tree/master/B4BCore).*

-This sample application has a [article](#) which describes in detail the steps I took to convert a new MVC5 web application over to using Bower and Grunt.

 ## Points to note about this application